Spring at Mesa Verde

 • Walk the .75-mile (1.2 km) trail through old-growth pinyon-juniper forest between the Far View Sites, a mesa-top farming community with five excavated villages and a reservoir.
 The gate to Far View will remain closed during snowy conditions.
 However, visitors are allowed to walk or snowshoe in to visit the Far View Sites during normal open hours, 8 am to sunset.

-• Hike the upper Petroglyph Point Trail through old-growth pinyon-juniper woodlands.
-This out-and-back nature hike is 2.4 miles (3.9 km) roundtrip.
-The lower trail, including the petroglyph panel, is closed for winter.
+• Hike the Petroglyph Point Trail, with a cliffside view of old-growth pinyon-juniper woodlands.
+This out-and-back nature hike is 2.4 miles (3.9 km) roundtrip on rough terrain.
 Expect icy and/or muddy trail conditions.
 Traction devices are recommended.
 Park trails sometimes close during snowy conditions.
 Please check with a ranger for information on current closures.

-• Snowshoe or cross-country ski in the park.
-Check current conditions.
+• Snowshoe or cross-country ski in the park, conditions permitting.
+Check current conditions and read about skiing and snowshoeing opportunities on our Winter Activities page.
 Ask at the Visitor Center or Entrance Station about borrowing snowshoes.
 Please check with a ranger for the most up-to-date information.

 If you have more than a day: